 Though a member may want to keep their assets private, their death can be announced through public records.

 Does an LLC Go Through Probate?

-Suppose an LLC member dies with no designated beneficiary.
+An LLC will go through probate, but it will be a very short process, although there are variables.
+Suppose a member passes away with no designated beneficiary.
 In that case, the member will leave behind a probated estate.

-Their member ownership interest in the LLC will be transferred down to others using the laws of intestacy (the state's rules for passing property when someone died without a valid will.)
+Their member ownership interest in the LLC will be transferred down to others using the laws of intestacy (the state's rules for passing property when someone dies without a valid will.)